bbauska/TUMx-DWAPNx/README.md

 reusable way.
 So, instead of defining really specific names for characters,

-since we\'re dealing with a database and names might change, you can define a
+since we&apos;re dealing with a database and names might change, you can define a

 variable here.
 So, basically I can say column name, source name, is even